 - Clear the search box before initiating a new search.

 - Trended NIBT ($) is plotted via the blue line and NFR (RU) via the red line: the RU is a new, additive metric designed to express all forms of NFR (click herefor more information on the RU).

-- If your bank is not regulated in the USA but you are interested in an NFR Analysis, please contact us.
+- If your bank is not regulated in the USA but you would like to discuss how an NFR Analysis could be produced for your bank, please contact us.

 - The NFR Analysis only reports inherent NFR (Inherent RUs).
 For information on how to calculate residual NFR (Residual RUs) for your bank please contact us.

 - The analysis is produced from bank holding company call-report (US GAAP) data (FR Y-9C)made publicly available by the Federal Reserve Bank of Chicago.
 Click here for more information.